fy0d-0r/thm-writeups/linux-privilege-escalation/capstone-walkthrough.md

 Notice that SUID permission is set to `/usr/bin/base64`.

-We do have permission to list files from certain directories in which flag files might exist.
+We can also see that nothing returns when we find `flag*.txt` files throughout the system, which we already know they do exist.
+This means that we do no have permission to list files from certain directories in which thoses flag files exist.
 ```
 [leonard@ip-10-10-17-216 ~]$ find / -type f -name "flag*.txt" 2>/dev/null
 [leonard@ip-10-10-17-216 ~]